shyamnathp/Pattern_Matching/README.md

 ## Benchmarks

-A benchmark that compares the primary three approaches with Aho_Corasick can be found in 'benchmark' folder.
+A benchmark that compares the primary three approaches with AhoCorasick can be found in 'benchmark' folder.